We Are the World: Recording

-Following their work on the vocal guide, Jackson and Jones began thinking of alternatives for the line "There's a chance we're taking, we're taking our own lives": the pair was concerned that the latter part of the line would be considered a reference to suicide.
+After the initial recording, Jackson and Jones began thinking of alternatives for the line "There's a chance we're taking, we're taking our own lives".
+The pair was concerned that line would be considered a reference to suicide.
 As the group listened to a playback of the chorus, Richie declared that the last part of the line should be changed to "We're 'saving' our own lives".
 Jones also suggested altering the former part of the line.
 "One thing we don't want to do, especially with this group, is look like we're patting ourselves on the back.
 So it's really: 'There's a choice we're making.'"
 Around 1:30 am, the four musicians ended the night by finishing a chorus of melodic vocalizations, including the sound "sha-lum sha-lin-gay".
-Jones told the group that they were not to add anything else to the tape.
-"If we get too good, someone's gonna start playing it on the radio", he announced.
+Jones told the group that they were not to add anything else to the tape, and said: "If we get too good, someone's gonna start playing it on the radio."

-On January 24, 1985, after a day of rest, Jones shipped Richie and Jackson's vocal guide to all of the artists who would be involved in "We Are the World"s recording.
-Enclosed in the package was a letter from Jones, addressed to "My Fellow Artists":
+On January 24, 1985, after a day of rest, Jones shipped Richie and Jackson's vocal guide to all the artists who would be involved the recording.
+Enclosed in the package was a letter from Jones imploring the artists not to share the tape or make copies.
+He wrote: "In the years to come, when your children ask, 'What did mommy and daddy do for the war against world famine?', you can say proudly, this was your contribution."

 Ken Kragen chaired a production meeting at a bungalow off Sunset Boulevard on January 25, 1985.
-There, Kragen and his team discussed where the recording sessions with the supergroup of musicians should take place.
-He said, "The single most damaging piece of information is where we're doing this.
-If that shows up anywhere, we've got a chaotic situation that could totally destroy the project.
-The moment a Prince, a Michael Jackson, a Bob Dylan—I guarantee you!—drives up and sees a mob around that studio, he will never come in."
-On the same night, Quincy Jones' associate producer and vocal arranger, Tom Bahler, was given the task of matching each solo line with the right voice.
-Bahler said, "It's like vocal arranging in a perfect world."
-Jones disagreed, saying that the task was like "putting a watermelon in a Coke bottle".
-The following evening, Lionel Richie held a "choreography" session at his home, where it was decided who would stand where.
+There, his team discussed where the recording sessions should take place.
+Kragen was concerned that a leak of the location would trigger a paparazzi frenzy and drive the celebrities away.
+Jones was concerned about assigning performers to sing solos, saying that so much talent on hand made the task like "putting a watermelon in a Coke bottle".
+The following evening, Richie held a choreography session at his home, where it was decided who would stand where.